Piping long-tailed woodcreeper: Distribution

-The little long-tailed woodcreeper inhabits a variety of forested landscapes where it favors the interior of humid primary forest.
+The piping long-tailed woodcreeper inhabits a variety of forested landscapes where it favors the interior of humid primary forest.
 It does occur at the forest edges and in mature secondary forest.
 In Central America it is mostly a bird of the lowlands and foothills, where it ranges in elevation to about 400 m in Honduras, 1000 m in Nicaragua, 1200 m in Costa Rica, and 1400 m in Panama.
 In Colombia it reaches 1500 m.

 Behavior

 Movement

-The little long-tailed woodcreeper is mostly a year-round resident throughout its range though some elevational movements are suspected in Costa Rica.
+The piping long-tailed woodcreeper is mostly a year-round resident throughout its range though some elevational movements are suspected in Costa Rica.

 Feeding

-The little long-tailed woodcreeper mostly forages from the understory to the canopy, about 3 to 20 m above the ground.
+The piping long-tailed woodcreeper mostly forages from the understory to the canopy, about 3 to 20 m above the ground.
 It forages singly, in pairs, and in mixed-species feeding flocks; the composition of the last varies.
 It hitches up trunks and vines, mostly picking or gleaning its prey but sometimes making short sallies to capture it in the air.
 Its diet is not known in detail but is mostly arthropods, and it seems to favor adults rather than including significant numbers of larvae.

 Breeding

-Almost nothing is known about the little long-tailed woodcreeper's breeding biology.
+Almost nothing is known about the piping long-tailed woodcreeper's breeding biology.
 The scant evidence indicates that its breeding season varies geographically.
 One clutch contained two eggs.

 Vocalization

-The little long-tailed woodcreeper's song is "a long and fast series of short piping notes that first speeds up, becomes louder and rises slightly in pitch, then slows again whilst also decreasing in amplitude and pitch."
+The piping long-tailed woodcreeper's song is "a long and fast series of short piping notes that first speeds up, becomes louder and rises slightly in pitch, then slows again whilst also decreasing in amplitude and pitch."
 It has been put into words as "weet!-weet!-WEEEET!-WEEEET!-WEEEET!-weet-weet-weet...".
 The species can sing at any time of day, though it is most heard in early morning and late afternoon.
 It does not sing continuously.
 Playback of the local song elicits a strong response, so the song "likely has a territorial function".

 Status

-The IUCN has assessed the little long-tailed woodcreeper as being of Least Concern.
+The IUCN has assessed the piping long-tailed woodcreeper as being of Least Concern.
 It has a fairly large range but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is considered uncommon and local in Central America, with few records in Honduras, Nicaragua, and most of Panama.
 Subspecies D. l. typicaand D. l. darienensis are found in several protected areas.
 However, "[i]t appears to be highly sensitive to habitat modification and requires nearly continuous forest to persist."